wix/Detox/docs/Introduction.WritingFirstTest.md

 await element(by.id('MyUniqueId123')).tap();
 ```

-## Step 5: Set an expectation on the result
+## Step 5: Set an Expectation on the Result

 After perfoming the action, the app will most likely do something.
 The process might also take a little time - for example if we're logging in, there would be a server request.
 The great thing about detox is that you're not supposed to worry about synchronization and how much time actions take.
 Detox will monitor the app and continue to the next line in your test only when the app completes pending operations and becomes idle.